kartik-212004/kartik-212004/README.md

   <!-- Personal introduction -->
 <p style="font-family: 'Roboto', sans-serif; font-size: 1.1rem; color: #fff; line-height: 1.6; max-width: 800px; margin: 20px auto;">
-  Hi 👋!
-My name is Kartik, and I’m a second-year Computer Science student from India.
 I am keen on exploring diverse areas of computer science, with a strong focus on Web Development.
 I have a solid foundation in the MERN stack and excel at building full-stack projects, including decentralized applications and AI-driven solutions.

 </p>